jamescosborn/better-doctor-api/README.md

 ##### Description: If a query response includes any doctors, the following information will be given about each doctor: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients.
 Input: `Ricky Henderson`
 Output: `First name: Ricky, Last name: Henderson, address: 111 Main St., Website: www.rickyhenderson.com, Accepting new patients: No.`

+##### Description: The user will be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query.
+Input: `sore throat`
+Output: `Nearby Doctors: Dolph Lundgren, Dr. Doom`

 ##### Description: If the query results in an error, an appropriate error message will be displayed.
 Input: `Search for Ricky Henderson`